tomeng70/LittleLamb/README.md

 Note that by convention, the variable $h$ is used in place of $\Delta t$.
 The variable $h$ is referred to as the _time step_.

-A computer program can be used to generate an array of values that represent the estimated population size at sequential, discrete instances of time.
+A computer program can use this equation to generate an array of values that represent the estimated population size at sequential, discrete instances in time.